 BROWN SKIN COLOR QUOTES

 Canonized in holy LDS scripture and instructed for generations by the prophets, Mormon race doctrine remained very clear.
-A Church priesthood manual instructed how the LDS Gospel makes Lamanites white, mentioning white skin and blessed in same sentence.
-It is no wonder generations of Mormons continued to acquire these unique views well after mainstream society discarded the notions.
+A Church priesthood manual instructed how the LDS Gospel makes Lamanites whiter, linking white skin and blessed in same sentence.
+It is little wonder how generations of Mormons continued to acquire these unique views well after mainstream society discarded such notions.

 “The day of the Lamanites is nigh.
 For years they have been growing delightsome, and they are now becoming white and delightsome, as they were promised.
 In this picture of the twenty Lamanite missionaries, fifteen of the twenty were as light as Anglos; five were darker but equally delightsome.
 The children in the home placement program in Utah are often lighter than their brothers and sisters in the hogans on the reservation.”

-“When the Lamanites fully repent and sincerely receive the gospel, the Lord has promised to remove the dark skin…Perhaps there are some Lamanites today who are losing the dark pigment…could readily pass as of the white race.”
-(Prophet Joseph Fielding Smith, Answers to Gospel Questions, v.
-3, p.
-123, 1953)
+“When the Lamanites fully repent and sincerely receive the gospel, the Lord has promised to remove the dark skin…Perhaps there are some Lamanites today who are losing the dark pigment…could readily pass as of the white race” (Prophet Joseph Fielding Smith, Answers to Gospel Questions, 1953, vol 3, 123).

 “That tribe, or most its people, are members of the Church of Jesus Christ of Latter-day Saints.
 Those Indians, at least as many as I have observed, were white and delightsome; as white and fair as any group of citizens of our country.
-I know of no prophecy, ancient or modern, that has had a more literal fulfillment.”
-(George Edward Clark, quoted in McKeever and Johnson, “Pure and Delightsome,” Mormonism Researched, Spring 1994, p.
-5)
+I know of no prophecy, ancient or modern, that has had a more literal fulfillment” (George Edward Clark, quoted in McKeever and Johnson, “Pure and Delightsome,” Mormonism Researched, Spring 1994, 5).

 “The Lamanites [Native Americans], now a down-trodden people, are a remnant of the house of Israel.
-The curse of God has followed them as it has done the Jews, though the Jews have not been darkened in their skin as have the Lamanites.”
-(Prophet Wilford Woodruff, Journal of Discourses, v.
-22, p.
-173)
+The curse of God has followed them as it has done the Jews, though the Jews have not been darkened in their skin as have the Lamanites” (Prophet Wilford Woodruff, Journal of Discourses, vol 22, 173).

 OBSERVATIONS OF THE LDS RACE ESSAY